ansible/ansible-documentation/docs/docsite/rst/porting_guides/porting_guide_5.rst

 Command Line
 ============

-* Python 3.8 on the controller node is a hard requirement for this release.
+* Python 3.8 on the control node node is a hard requirement for this release.
 The command line scripts will not function with a lower Python version.
 * ``ansible-vault`` no longer supports ``PyCrypto`` and requires ``cryptography``.

 Deprecated